AnnaKiira/Flourish_FrontEnd/README.md

 ![image](https://github.com/user-attachments/assets/035c0b54-a698-4003-8606-44a2ee5afe70)

 Flourish is an app designed to function like a subreddit for flower gardeners and enthusiasts.
-It provides a platform for users to share posts and categorize them within a community focused on cultivating and managing gardens.
+It provides a platform for users to share posts and categorise them within a community focused on cultivating and managing gardens.
 The app features three main categories for posts:

 - Questions
 - Status
 - Guide

 With these categories, users can track the progress of their flowers, share gardening tips, and connect with other flower lovers to seek advice on their personal flower planting journeys.
 Although I'm not an expert flower gardener, my love for flowers inspired the creation of this app.
-The idea of a subreddit-like platform where users could categorize their posts around this theme seemed fitting and exciting to me.
+The idea of a subreddit-like platform where users could categorise their posts around this theme seemed fitting and exciting to me.

 Link to my deployed app:
 - https://main--flourishfront.netlify.app/